objektwerks/spark4/README.md

 Note
 ----
 >The **WordCountApp** yields this error: ```java.lang.UnsupportedOperationException: getSubject is not supported```
->Spark likely requires an older JDK version.
-And I'm on JDK 24.
+>Spark requires an older JDK version.
+I'm on JDK 24, which has permanently disabled the **SecurityManager**.
 Classic. :)

 Build
 -----